Koda777/Alfred-Genius-Finder-Workflow/README.md

 ## Installation

-1. Download the `.alfredworkflow` file.
-2. Double-click the file to import it into Alfred.
+1. Double-click the file to import it into Alfred.
-3. Ensure yabai is installed and running on your system.
+2. Ensure yabai is installed and running on your system.

 ## Usage